white-flame/clyc/readme.md

 `missing-larkc` = specific term for things in Cyc that were not provided to the LarKC project, distinguished from unimplemented or unfinished things in Clyc.

-Acronyms
+Acronyms & Abbreviations
 --------
 `MT` = MicroTheory.
 `GAF` = Ground Atomic Formula, a sentence that contains no variables or logical connectives.
 `NAT` = Non-Atomic Term, a parameterized function representing a term. `(#$FruitFn #$AppleTree)` is the collection of fruit from apple trees, as opposed to the atomic term `#$Apples` or something.
 `NAUT` = Non-Atomic Unreified Term.
 A function NAT, before reification, having only the Fn and args.
 `NART` = Non-Atomic Reified Term.
-Actual information that the Fn resolved to.
+Internal identifier that a NAUT resolved to.
-`WFF` = Well-Formed Formula
+`WFF` = Well-Formed Formula.
 `EL` = Epistemological Level, expressive human-editable form.
 `HL` = Heuristic Level, efficient low-level form.
 `FOL` = First-Order Logic, the full sentence style of EL.